TorSpider/TorSpider/Fresh_Install.md

 sudo pip3 install pysocks requests cherrypy psycopg2
 ```

+## Install and configure PostgreSQL.

+You'll need an installation of PostgreSQL.
+Check out the `PGSQL_Install.md` file to see how this is done.

 ## Clone TorSpider

 To download the latest stable release of TorSpider, you'll want to clone it.
 First, change directories to wherever you want to keep TorSpider.
 Then: